Pyr-000/YetAnotherStableDiffusion/README.md

   - Optionally, a different output directory can be specified (`-od`, see: [Additional flags](#additional-flags)).
 - The NSFW check is enabled by default, but will only print a warning message and attach a metadata label, leaving the output images untouched.
 It can also be fully disabled via a commandline flag (see: [Additional Flags](#additional-flags))
 - Cycling through iterations of image-to-image comes with a mitigation for keeping the color scheme unchanged, preventing effects such as 'magenta shifting'. (`-icc`, see: [Image to image cycling](#image-to-image-cycling))
-- "Textual Inversion Concepts" from https://huggingface.co/sd-concepts-library can be placed in `models/concepts` (only the .bin file is required, other files are ignored).
-They will be loaded into the text encoder automatically.
+- "Textual Inversion Concepts", custom prompt embeddings, from https://huggingface.co/sd-concepts-library can be placed in `models/concepts` (only the .bin file is required, other files are ignored).
+They will be loaded into the text encoder automatically. `.pt`-style custom embeddings are also supported in the same way.
 - Prompts can be mixed using prompt weights: When prompts are separated by `;;`, their representation within the text encoder space will be averaged.
 Custom prompt weights can be set by putting a number between the `;;` trailing the prompt.
 If no value is specified, the default value of 1 will be used as the prompt weight.
   - Example: `"Painting of a cat ;3; Photograph of a cat ;1;"` Will yield the text representation of `3/4 * "Painting of a cat" + 1/4 "Photograph of a cat"`
   - By default, all negative subprompts will be mixed accoring to their weight, and used in place of the unconditional embedding for classifier free guidance (standard "negative prompts").
 In this case, the difference in weights between the positive and negative prompts is not considered, as this is given by the guidance scale (`-cs`).